richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

 title: "AppSignal Elixir configuration options"
 ---

 The following list includes all configuration options with the name of the environment variable and the name of the key in the configuration file.

+For more information on how to configure AppSignal with a configuration file or system environment variables, see our [Configuration](/ruby/configuration) topic.

 ## `APPSIGNAL_ACTIVE` / `:active`